Tech-i-s/techis-python-7days/README.md

 ***

-# GRADUATION REQUIREMENTS

-- Complete the four learning modules
-- 5 minute web-seminar about one topic from these learning modules (2 slides max)
-- Python Quiz

-***

-# VIRTUES OF TECH I.S.
+# VIRTUES OF A TECH I.S.
 LEARNER

 - Be Professional
 - Be a Team Player